bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 #### Weave

-So far the nodes participating in the cluster can reach each other on port 6783 (UDP and TCP) and port 6784 (UDP) the overlay will just work.
+As long as the nodes participating in the cluster can reach each other on port 6783 (UDP and TCP) and port 6784 (UDP) the overlay will just work.

 #### Calico